 I was just reflecting on the irony that the traditional Christian suppression of ancient homosexuality used to be based on egalitarian to the point of feminist premises.

-There is a curious correlation between ancient male dominated and strongly warrior cultures and homosexuality.
+There is a curious correlation between ancient male dominated and strongly warrior or Hypermasculine cultures and homosexuality.
 The correlation is not surprising when we consider a vital premise which used to be held by classical cultures.
 The idea was that man alone possessed the full range and depth of personality while woman have like a sub-male mind or some lesser version of it and as such, lacked the full range of inner experiences which man are capable of.

 So the idea is that man can only have genuinely in depth friendship, and by extension, be true love with other man while woman, whose minds lacked the capacity for the full range of inner experiences, are only good for breeding.
 As such, in very strongly masculine societies, especially in warrior cultures, homosexuality becomes inevitable as the love for male qualities encroaches unto sexuality as well.
 Woman are only good for breeding and earthly managing the household, true love and friendship can only be had with man.